 Christ-centered, Bible-believing, Mission-focused

 Great Valley is a Christ-centered, Bible-believing, mission-focused congregation.
-Our purpose as a church is “to bring glory to God by enabling all people to become fully-devoted followers of the Lord Jesus Christ.”
+We exist to glorify God by enabling all people to become fully devoted followers of the Lord Jesus Christ.
+We prayerfully strive, through the Holy Spirit, to fulfill our purpose by worship, Biblical teaching, service, fellowship, and active involvement in world evangelization.
 While the church embraces its historic roots, we endeavor to fulfill our purpose through ministry and mission initiatives.

 Great Valley has been affiliated with the Evangelical Presbyterian Church since 2007.
 Throughout most of Great Valley’s history, the church was affiliated with the Presbyterian Church (USA) and its predecessor denominations.
 Although we acknowledge the faithfulness of our founders, we also seek to be sensitive and relevant to the needs of the changing world in which we live.